-For European operation, the Speedway Readers support the frequency plan listed in Table A.2 and are compliant with the ratified ETSI EN 302 208 specification v.1.4.1.
-Impinj implements the four-channel high power plan that doesn't use listen-before talk, the maximum continuous transmit time on a channel is four seconds, and the Reader enforces the 100 milliseconds off time before reusing the same channel.
+For European operation, the Speedway readers support the frequency plan listed in Table A.2 and are compliant with the current ETSI EN 302 208 specification for the 865.6-867.6MHz frequency band.
+Impinj implements the four-channel high power plan that doesn't use listen-before talk, the maximum continuous transmit time on a channel is four seconds, and the reader enforces the 100 milliseconds off time before reusing the same channel.